klchambers/VinVivant/README.md

 #### Colour

 The user interface of VinVivant is primarily white and black for legibility and simplicity.
 In the footer and accents, a muted green (rgba(71, 108, 70) is used.
 This colour and shade were chosen as green... "provokes feelings of wealth and tradition (particularly darker hues), while on the other it’s strongly associated with environmentalism and nature.", according to [this](https://www.toptal.com/designers/ux/color-in-ux) article by [toptal.com](https://www.toptal.com) about the role of colours in UX design.
-The intention of this was to draw connotations and parallels between the pages with the environmental focus and ancient traditions of most natural winemakers.
+The intention of this was to draw connotations and parallels between the pages with the environmental focus and ancient traditions of many natural winemakers.

 Background images are overlaid with the same muted green (rgba(71, 108, 70, 0.8), with a colour of 'antique white' to maintain legibility of the text over the image, with the opacity of the text box set to 0.8 to allow the user to see the background image.